numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 1. ``DType.type``: The current type attribute to indicate which Python scalar type is associated with the DType class (this is a *class* attribute that always exists for any datatype and is not limited to array coercion).

 2. ``__discover_descr_from_pyobject__(cls, obj) -> dtype``: A classmethod that
    returns the correct descriptor given the input object.
    Note that only parametric DTypes have to implement this.
-   For non-parametric DTypes using the default instance will always be acceptable.
+   For nonparametric DTypes using the default instance will always be acceptable.

 The Python scalar type which is already associated with a DType through the ``DType.type`` attribute maps from the DType to the Python scalar type.